ipfs/ipfs-webui/README.md

 The IPFS WebUI is a **work-in-progress**.
 Help us make it better!
 We use the issues on this repo to track the work and it's part of the wider [IPFS GUI project](https://github.com/ipfs/ipfs-gui).

-The app uses the IPFS HTTP API to get data from the ipfs node.
-It will use the `window.ipfs` api provided by the [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) web-extension where available, and fallback to using [js-ipfs-api](https://github.com/ipfs/js-ipfs-api) where not.
+The app uses the IPFS HTTP CLIENT to get data from the ipfs node.
+It will use the `window.ipfs` api provided by the [IPFS Companion](https://github.com/ipfs-shipyard/ipfs-companion) web-extension where available, and fallback to using [js-ipfs-htt-client](https://github.com/ipfs/js-ipfs-http-client) where not.

 The app is built with [`create-react-app`](https://github.com/facebook/create-react-app).
 Please read the [docs](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#table-of-contents).